mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ```

 :::info
+// TODO v7: update to a more specific section link when the refactored field components are released?

 If your custom field is based on one of the examples of the [Custom field](/x/react-date-pickers/custom-field/) page,
 then you can look at the page to see all the examples improved and updated to use the new simplified API.
 :::